arcboundrav/evodom/README.md

 ### Switch Index

-The switch index is the turn after which Strategies swap to using their evolved end game preferences rather than their evolved early game preferences.
+The switch index is the turn after which Strategies swap to using their evolved endgame preferences rather than their evolved early game preferences.
 How its current value was arrived at is discussed [here](#switch-index).